dyrobin/Assignments/p2pn/README.md

 USAGE
 -----

-Two executables are provided after the compilation:
+Two executables are generated after the compilation:

 ```
  ./p2pn